 So what’s it all about?
 It’s about love for us all.
 It’s about God loving us so much that He was willing to endure every form of hardship and human suffering that enters into our lives.
 It’s about God being able to look us square in the face and say, “Yes, I do understand what you’re going through…I really do.”
 This is love.
 It’s a love so deep that God Himself was willing to experience our weaknesses and pain so that He would be able to meet us there, console us in the midst of whatever we are going through, and gently lift us out of it to the new life He has in store for us.
 Again, this is Love!

-The Spirit “led” (Matthew’s version) and even “drove” (Mark’s version) Jesus out into the desert.
+The Spirit “led” (Matthew’s and Luke’s versions) and even “drove” (Mark’s version) Jesus out into the desert.
 This was a way of telling us that this experience was the plan and will of God.
 It wasn’t something imposed upon Jesus by some strange happenstance.
 It wasn’t bad luck or an unfortunate and meaningless human suffering.
 No, it was suffering for a purpose.
 Suffering with an intention.
 And the intention was, in part, to experience and embrace all that we experience and must embrace.

 Temptation in life is real.
 It’s the result of our fallen human nature.
 It comes from our weakness but also from the evil one.
 Temptation can be a heavy burden and cause heavy emotional and psychological pain.
 And when the temptation is given in to, it causes an even deeper spiritual pain.
 Jesus never gave in to the temptations in the desert, nor did He give in to temptations at any other time in His life.
 But He endured them and suffered them.